irblueteam/blue-team/README.md

 ## Overview

-Some Cheatsheet for Red Team.
+Some Cheatsheet for Blue Team.

 Brought to you by: